TheOnlyMrCat/tree-sitter-typst/test.typ

   radius: 2pt,
 )

+#custom_block[
+  Let's put some content in here
+]

 This is my test file.
 How about some *bold text*. _Emphasised text?_ // A comment, even?

-/* A normal block comment */

 /* A multiline block comment,
   that's even /* nested */ to